 - Decide who you will ask for letters of recommendation, and make appointments with them in order to ask in person.
 See the Request for Letter of Recommendation form for details—provide each recommender with a copy of the form.

-- Schedule a Pre-Application Interview (“PAI”) with the Office of Health Professions Advising.
+- Schedule a Preapplication Interview with Health Professions Advising.
 Interview sign ups will take place starting in January.

 - Work on HPA Preapplication Profile and writing your activities list, short essay answers, and autobiography (as described in the Applicant Handbook).
 At least one week before your scheduled interview, you will submit one copy of these documents to Health Professions Advising.
 Keep a copy for your files.
 What you give us on these forms will help to focus your interview and committee letter on issues that would be of interest to medical schools.